Tapping and Acupressure for Yin Yoga

 Acupressure point Liver-3

 According to TCM, the Liver organ system is associated with the smooth and harmonious flow of Qi through the body.
-Massaging the Liver-3 point can help balance liver energy, allowing your Qi to move freely and harmoniously.
-It is often used to release headaches or feeling frustrated/ on the edge, for stress reduction and may alleviate fatigue.
+Massaging the Liver-3 point can help balance liver energy, basically allowing your Qi to move more freely and harmoniously.
+This point is often used to release headaches or the feeling of frustration due to overstimulation, along with more specific applications that are not relevant in the Yin Yoga context.

 Liver-3 acupressure point

 Found in the webbing between first and second toe in a depression where the metatarsal bones meet.
-This hollow depression is where we massage or hold with static pressure.
+Apply gentle massage or some static pressure in this hollow depression.
 Note: contraindicated in pregnancy!

 Acupressure with Yin Yoga - Free Workbook